THE RULES CHANGED RECENTLY. CAN I STILL FLY TO CUBA?

 DO WE NEED VISAS TO ENTER CUBA?

 Everyone entering Cuba requires a Cuban entry visa.
-This does not apply to crew members that are simply dropping off or picking up passengers, if the crew does not leave the ramp.
+This does not apply to crew members that are simply dropping off or picking up passengers, if the crew does not leave the airport.
 Cuba Handling is authorized to issue crew and passengers their Cuban entry visas.
 Under certain circumstances, a special visa may be required.
-These include, but are not limited to cases where: your trip to Cuba is for business meetings with the Cuban government, you are a journalist traveling to Cuba to work in the field of journalism, or if you were born in Cuba.
+These circumstances include, but are not limited to cases where: your trip to Cuba is for business meetings with the Cuban government, you are a journalist traveling to Cuba to work in the field of journalism, or if you were born in Cuba.
 Please call us for details.

-CAN CUBA HANDLING SECURE TRANSPORTATION AND HOTELS?
+CAN CUBA HANDLING ARRANGE TRANSPORTATION AND LUXURY HOTELS?